 91 (see Box 1).
-The data on the average year-on-year consumer price inflation rate are shown in the Bulletin table on Economic indicators
+The data on the average year-on-year consumer price inflation rate are shown in the Bulletin table on Economic indicators.

 Table J2 Core consumer price indices • The core consumer price index is calculated by the Central Bureau of Statistics (CBS) in the manner that agricultural products prices and administrative prices (which among others include the prices of electricity and refined petroleum products) are excluded from the basket of goods and services used in the calculation of the total index.
-These two groups of products accounted for a total of 30.06% in the basket in 2005 (agricultural products 6.93 percentage points, and administrative products 23.13 percentage points).
-A total of 111 goods and services are excluded from the coverage of the CPI basket and assigned a zero weight.
+These two groups of products account for a total of 29.3% in the basket in 2011 (agricultural products 6.1 percentage points, and administrative products 23.2 percentage points) and are assigned a zero weight.

-c Data from January 1992 to December 1998 relate to the retail price index.
+^c Data from January 1992 to December 1998 relate to the retail price index.